 A closer look at laptop requirements

-As an Architecture student your computer is an important tool that you will rely on to get work done.
+As an Architecture student, your computer is an important tool that you will rely on to get work done.
 Throughout your studies and your future career you are going to be using specialized CAD- and graphics software, such as Autodesk Revit, AutoCAD, Maya, ArcGIS, McNeel Rhino, Adobe Creative Suite, etc.

 These programs require a lot of graphical and processing power.
 So you need powerful hardware.
 In particular, the graphics adapter should be a high-performance model, designed for professional 3D applications.
 As these adapters use more power, a lot of laptops are fitted with more power-efficient integrated graphics solutions which are not suitable for the software you’ll be working with.

 You will be using your laptop in workshop environments and might be travelling with it quite a lot.
 This means you need a robust and durable laptop.
-Laptops designed for home use probably won’t last long.
+Laptops designed for home users probably won’t last long.

 Last but not least you should think about the warranty and support: what happens if your computer breaks down?
 How long will it take to fix the issue?
 Can you get a replacement laptop in the meanwhile?
 We recommend at least three years warranty, preferably next business day on-site or better to minimize the time it takes to get your laptop back in working order.

 The selection of a computer or laptop is personal: you must decide yourself what features and preferences are important to you.
 There is no single ‘best solution’.
-We do however emphasize that it is important to take specific requirements into account.
+We do, however, emphasize that it is important to take specific requirements into account.

-The TU Delft Laptop Project high performance laptop is specially selected to meet the most important requirements for Architecture students.
-It’s therefore highly recommended.
-Other options are viable, but require special attention.
+The TU Delft Laptop Project high-performance laptop is specially selected to meet the most important requirements for Architecture students.
+It’s, therefore, highly recommended.
+Other options are viable but require special attention.

-The software we use at the faculty of Architecture is quite unique and the workload is atypical.
+The software we use at the faculty of Architecture is unique, and the workload is atypical.
 Most computer re-sellers don’t take these specifics into account, which may lead to incomplete advice and in the end disappointment.
 So before you buy a laptop, you can check that you haven’t overlooked something obvious.